hucebot/eurobin_iot/README.md

  ![image15](images/circuit2.png)

- And use this special cables to connect the controller
+ And use this cable to connect the controller

  ![image15](images/cable.jpeg)

  The cables are:
 - White: GPIO
 - Black: GND

 The red and yellow cable are not used.